ferdinandvanwyk/gs2_correlation/doc/source/simulation.rst

        Radial coordinate *x*, centered at the major radius *rmaj*. z : array_like
-       Poloidal coordinate *z* centered at 0. fluc_level : float
+       Poloidal coordinate *z* centered at 0.
-       Mean fluctuation level for all space and time. fluc_level_std : float
-       Standard deviation of the mean fluctuation level.
    R : array_like
        Radial location of centre of the flux tube as read in from geometry file.